joshua-poon/poonos/pages/life/games.md

 However, as I've gotten older, I have enjoyed party games such as **Mafia**, **Werewolf**, **Codenames** a little more.

 Finally, in 2022, I started playing **Wordle** and **Heardle** daily.
 I play **Waffle** occasionally.
 On a retreat in June I also played **Overcooked** on the Switch.

+On placement in Bendigo, in 2022, I was introduced to a new range of board games: **Settlers of Catan** and **Secret Hitler**, war and social deception games which required a bit more thinking, cooperation and negotiation.
+Then there was **Photo Roulette**, a fun game to see how well you know your friends and which prompted much laughter.
+Finally, **Werewolf**, run on the phone, which is a simple, one night death form of Mafia, and **Spyfall**, a simple all-ages game which is also about social deception and group cohesive thinking, entertained.